4

 3

 • Thanks, that looks good as well!
 Does it let you design the layouts you want?
 Also, can I manage the positioning by grabbing the window instead of keyboard shortcuts?
-Nov 7, 2022 at 17:43
+Commented Nov 7, 2022 at 17:43

 • 1